woosal1337/blog/web-app/source/_posts/type-conversions.md

 TypeError: object of type 'int' has no len()
 ```

-- as was noticed above, `int` type of data can not have a `len` a.k.a length, however, `str` type of data can. so, we can just convert the `int` to string and find the length
+- As was noticed above, `int` type of data can not have a `len` a.k.a length, however, `str` type of data can. so, we can just convert the `int` to string and find the length

 ```python
 >>> a = 1337